0chain/zboxcli/README.md

 - --commit -- [OPTIONAL] pass this option to commit the metadata transaction
 - --attr-who-pays-for-reads [OPTIONAL] set payer for downloads; default is 3rd_party, it can be 'owner' or '3rd_party'
+- --pre-at-blobber [OPTIONAL] uploads such that proxy re-encryption is done during download, file is encrypted by default in this mode

 Command